rohan-v-thorat/OpenSMDREnv/README.md

   <img src="imgs/5DOF.png">
 </p>

-The exact values of the M, K, and C matrix can be seen in the file named '5dof_MKC_matrix.mat' located in the 'src' folder.
+The exact values of the M, K, and C matrix are stored in the file named '5dof_MKC_matrix.mat' located in the 'src' folder.

 ### 76-DOF:
 The 76-DOF dynamical system is of 76-story 306 m concrete office tower proposed for the city of Melbourne, Australia.
 It is a benchmark system which is usually used in the domain of mechanical and civil engineering.